Danny Mixon

-Daniel Asbury Mixon (born August 19, 1949) is an American jazz pianist.
+Daniel Asbury Mixon (August 19, 1949 – May 1, 2026) was an American mainstream jazz, hard bop and post-bop pianist.

+Life and career

-Mixon was born in Harlem, New York City.
-He gained some attention in the 1970s and continues to record and play in New York and abroad.
+Mixon was born in Harlem, New York City, on August 19, 1949.
+He gained some attention in the 1970s and continued to record and play in New York and abroad.
 He started off as a tap dancer, attending the Ruth Williams Dance Studio.
 Later, he attended the High School of Performing Arts with Dance as his major but soon switched to playing the piano after being inspired by visits with his grandfather to see jazz artists playing at the Apollo Theater.

-In 1966, at the age of 17, Mixon was invited to play with the trumpet player Sam Brown's band backing Patti LaBelle & the Blue Bells in Atlantic City at Reggie's Cocktail Lounge.
+In 1966, at the age of 17, Mixon was invited to play with the trumpet player Sam Brown's band backing Patti LaBelle & the Blue Belles in Atlantic City at Reggie's Cocktail Lounge.
 After working with Joe Lee Wilson from 1967 to 1970, Mixon started to play regularly with Betty Carter during the years 1971–72.

 He formed his own jazz trio, recorded with the Piano Choir and worked with a variety of important jazz musicians including Kenny Dorham, Cecil Payne, Art Blakey's Jazz Messengers, Frank Foster, Grant Green, Pharoah Sanders (1975), Joe Williams (jazz singer), Eddie Jefferson and Dee Dee Bridgewater.

 1976 saw Mixon playing in Charles Mingus' band.
 He then played with Dannie Richmond in the late 1970s, toured the U.S. with Yusef Lateef and played a few years with the Lionel Hampton Big Band.

-Since his twenties Mixon has worked continuously with Frank Foster as a pianist for the Big Band; Frank Foster's Loud Minority, and his quartet - the Non-Electric Company.
+Mixon worked continuously with Frank Foster since his twenties, as a pianist for the Big Band; Frank Foster's Loud Minority, and his quartet - the Non-Electric Company.

-Mixon plays piano on many recordings.
-He appears with Hank Crawford on the compact discs Tight and After Dark and has also recorded with The Danny Mixon Trio.
-His most recent CD is entitled On My Way.
+He played piano on many recordings.
+He appeared with Hank Crawford on the compact discs Tight and After Dark and also recorded with The Danny Mixon Trio.

-In 2004 Danny Mixon was presented with an award honoring him as a legendary pianist, by the National Jazz Museum in Harlem from their series “Harlem Speaks” honoring Harlem Heroes.
-In September 2007 Danny was Honoree at the 18th Annual Legends Purple Carpet Awards, honoring contributors of the promotional arts and entertainment industry at Brooklyn's Toro's.
+In 2004, Mixon was presented with an award honoring him as a legendary pianist, by the National Jazz Museum in Harlem from their series "Harlem Speaks" honoring Harlem Heroes.
+In September 2007, he was Honoree at the 18th Annual Legends Purple Carpet Awards, honoring contributors of the promotional arts and entertainment industry at Brooklyn's Toro's.

-Danny Mixon was also the musical director of the Lenox Lounge in Harlem, where he also regularly played with the Danny Mixon Trio, until it closed in 2012.
+Mixon was also the musical director of the Lenox Lounge in Harlem, where he also regularly played with the Danny Mixon Trio, until it closed in 2012.

-Danny Mixon performed with Antoinette Montague at Marcus Garvey Park's Charlie Parker Jazz Festival 2016 in New York City, and several others venues in 2016 New York City.
+He performed with Antoinette Montague at Marcus Garvey Park's Charlie Parker Jazz Festival 2016 in New York City, and several others venues in 2016 New York City.

+Mixon died from prostate cancer on May 1, 2026, at the age of 76.